tlack/xxl/README.md

 If it's a dictionary, we call our `dict` function.
 If it's anything else, we recurse by calling `encode` again, and then enclose the result in square braces (think arrays of numbers).

-And finally the star of the show, `encode`. `ravel` is a verb that allows you to take one branch of logic for single-item values (like the number `3`), or a different branch for values that have many items, like an array or string (vectors).
+Line 6: And finally the star of the show, `encode`. `ravel` is a verb that allows you to take one branch of logic for single-item values (like the number `3`), or a different branch for values that have many items, like an array or string (vectors).
 Depending on the type of `x`, `encode` will dispatch either `many` (for multiple values) or `str` (for simple, single values).